Hemang2208/CV_Boost/README.md

 ### Unnati

-- Work on interactive elements using JavaScript.
+- Work on interactive elements using CSS/TailwindCSS.
 - Assist in chatbot development for resume tips.
 - Ensure smooth client-side functionality.